Qiskit/qiskit/doc/install.rst

     }

-Note that if a ``Qconfig.py`` file is present in your directory, it will take precedence over the environment variables or the credentials stored in disk.
+Note that if a ``Qconfig.py`` file is present in your directory, it will take precedence over the environment variables and/or the credentials stored locally on disk.

 3.2 Manually loading credentials
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-In more complex scenarios or for users that need finer control over multiple accounts, please note that you can pass the API token and the other parameters directly to the ``IBMQ.enable_account()`` function, which will ignore the automatic loading of the credentials and use the arguments directly.
+In more complex scenarios or for users that need finer control over multiple accounts, one can pass the API token, and the other parameters, directly to the ``IBMQ.enable_account()`` function, that will ignore the automatic loading of the credentials and use the arguments directly.
 For example:

 .. code:: python